Olu-DAnalyst/Retail-Sales-Performance-Profitability/README.md

 RetailEdge Solutions operates across multiple cities and sales channels, including **physical retail stores and e-commerce platforms**.

-As the business scaled, sales data became fragmented across systems, limiting visibility into performance trends, profitability drivers and customer behaviour.
+As the business scaled, sales data became fragmented across systems, limiting visibility into performance trends, profitability drivers and cuhstomer behaviour.

 This project delivers a **commercial-grade Power BI dashboard** that consolidates multi-channel sales data into a single, interactive analytics solution for monitoring performance and supporting strategic decision-making.